 - Civic Engagement: In addition to providing updates on the latest news from the state, county, and city, we can help you understand how to register for a mail-in ballot or learn about the 2020 Census.

-Chat service is currently available from 10am-5pm, 7 days a week.
+Chat service is currently available Monday through Thursday, 10 am – 7 pm, and Friday through Sunday, 10 am – 5 pm.
 We look forward to talking with you – and unveiling other ways to provide virtual access to the Library’s information experts.